Natural Compression for Distributed Deep Learning: Experiments

 \section{Experiments}

-To showcase the theoretical properties of our approach in practice, we built a proof-of-concept system and provide evaluation results.
-In particular, we focus on illustrating convergence behavior, training throughput improvement, and transmitted data reduction.
+To showcase properties of our approach in practice, we built a proof-of-concept system and provide evaluation results.
+We illustrate convergence behavior, training throughput speedup, and transmitted data reduction.
+Experimental setup and implementation details are presented in Appendix~\ref{sec:exp_setup}.